Autism Spectrum Disorder (ASD)

 Autism spectrum disorder (ASD) is a problem that affects a child’s nervous system

 and growth and development.
-It usually shows up during a child’s first 3 years of
+It often shows up during a child’s first 3 years of life.

 Some children with ASD seem to live in their own world.
 They are not interested in

 other children and lack social awareness.
 A child with ASD focuses on following a